Leo Tolstoy

 2

 The things that in our time are called science and art are creations of idle minds and feelings, whose aim is to stimulate similar idle minds and feelings.
-Our sciences and arts are incomprehensible and mean nothing to the people, because they do not have their good in sight.
+Our sciences and arts are incomprehensible and meaningless to ordinary people because they do not have their good in sight.

 3